Germany to send additional troops to Lithuania | DW | 06.02.2022

 The first of these US troops arrived on Saturday at Rzeszow military base in southeastern Poland.

-Maxar Technologies, a private US company, published satellite images on Sunday showing details of military maneuvres at the Belarus border with Ukraine.
+Maxar Technologies, a private US company, published satellite images on Sunday showing details of military maneuvers at the Belarusian border with Ukraine.

 The images showed that military units armed with missiles, multiple rocket launchers